 But, this was a fallacy.
 The voices of the holders were not heard, because they largely did not exist and Porsche never bothered to establish a community.
 The unfortunate few who did mint one quickly disposed of it on the secondary market.
 This is a cautionary tale for those who do not take marketing and community building seriously in Web3 and for users who jump at name-brand NFTs without research.

 What Could Porsche Have Done Better?

-Porsche should have teamed up with a Web3 agency to manage any industry communication.
-A native marketing agency, like Off-Chain Communications, could have helped align Porsche and the Web3 community better and run the PR and content marketing strategy for a successful mint.
-A native design studio for the NFT collection, or big artists in the space, could have made a large impact on their mint.
-Most Web3 brands have already built fanbases and networks, and Porsche could have leveraged that.
+Porsche should have partnered with a Web3 agency to manage any Web3-related communication.
+An industry-native agency like Off-Chain Communications could have helped align Porsche with the Web3 community, and driven the media and content strategy for a successful launch.
+A Web3 design studio for the NFTs, or name brand artists in the space, could have made all the difference in their mint.
+Most Web3 studios and agencies have already built fanbases for their brands, and Porsche could have leveraged that.

 Porsche could have also signed sponsorship deals with NFT social media influencers.
 Several NFT influencers have grown sizable cult followings around themselves that will jump on anything they endorse.
 Porsche could have cheaply tapped into that for a better kick-off.

-To give the impression that Porsche was interested in Web3 involvement and was not just issuing NFTs “for the money,” the mint price should have been reduced to a very affordable range between 0.01 to 0.3 ETH.
-Porsche would have created more buzz and brought in a lot of faithful for the firm had the NFTs been this cheap.
+To give the impression that Porsche was interested in Web3 involvement and was not just issuing NFTs “for the money,” the mint price should have been reduced to an affordable range.
+The general consensus among the NFT community is that anything over 0.25 ETH at the mint price is too expensive.